North Korea says China's Xi wants to boost ties

 "This is not fulsome, it's not a love fest ... (but) I do think Xi Jinping is working on repairing ties to Kim Jong Un and we're seeing Kim reciprocate somewhat.
 These are baby steps, it's not a breakthrough," he said.

-Nick Bisley, professor of International Relations at Melbourne's La Trobe University, told CNN, if the reports are accurate, Xi's outreach to Kim could be directly linked to Trump's imminent arrival in Asia.
+Nick Bisley, professor of international relations at Melbourne's La Trobe University, told CNN that if the reports are accurate, Xi's outreach to Kim could be directly linked to Trump's imminent arrival in Asia.

 "(It's) a not-too-subtle signal to Trump that we're not going to move on North Korea in the way you want us to ... (and) to lower your expectations before you come and that way both of us can have not as publicly as embarrassing time as we would otherwise," he said.

-It comes just days after China and South Korea put aside a year-long feud over the deployment of the THAAD missile defense system by Seoul, aimed at protecting against North Korean aggression.
+It comes just days after China and South Korea put aside a yearlong feud over the deployment of the THAAD missile defense system by Seoul, aimed at protecting against North Korean aggression.

 In a joint statement by both countries, Beijing and Seoul agreed to work towards resuming "exchanges and cooperation" as soon as possible.